-- 1. Our common welfare should come first; personal recovery depends on N.A. unity. - 2.
-For our Group purpose there is but one ultimate authority-a loving God as He may express Himself in our Group conscience; our leaders are but trusted servants, they do not govern. - 3.
-The only requirement for membership is a desire to stop using. - 4.
-Each Group should be autonomous, except in matters affecting other Groups, or N.A., as a whole. - 5.
-Each Group has but one primary purpose-to carry the message to the addict who still suffers. - 6.
-An N.A.
+1. Our common welfare should come first; personal recovery depends on N.A. unity.

+2. For our Group purpose there is but one ultimate authority-a loving God as He may express Himself in our Group conscience.
+Our leaders are but trusted servants; they do not govern.

+4. Each Group should be autonomous, except in matters affecting other Groups, or N.A. as a whole.

+5. Each Group has but one primary purpose-to carry the message to the addict who still suffers.

+6. An N.A.
 Group ought never endorse, finance, or lend the N.A. name to any related facility or outside enterprise, lest problems of money, property or prestige divert us from our primary purpose.